GedSargent/Area-calculator/.lesson/lessonplan.md

 # U1 Activity 1: Programming Paradigms

-Produce a formal presentation (with supporting notes) for AQDS that explores the features and characteristics of the three different programming paradigms – Event Driven, Object Oriented and Procedural – in a selected application.
-The selected application source code will need to implement all three paradigms.
+Produce a formal presentation (with supporting notes) for AQDS that explores the features and characteristics of the three different programming paradigms – Event Driven, Object Oriented and Procedural – in this application.
+The application source code implements all three paradigms.

 Your presentation should include: